-In the springtime, there are lots of flowering trees; less so in the summer.
-That’s why the Chinese flame tree (Koelreuteria bipinnata) is such a popular landscape tree.
-The long panicles of fragrant yellow flowers turn into eye-catching papery orange, red, or salmon-colored seed capsules that look like Chinese lanterns.
-The canopy provides dappled shade, which allows shade-loving plants to be grown underneath.
+There are many flowering trees in the springtime, less so in summer.
+The Chinese flame tree (Koelreuteria bipinnata) is a popular landscape tree for its summer-blooming long panicles of fragrant yellow flowers that turn into eye-catching papery orange, red, or salmon-colored seed capsules that look like Chinese lanterns.
+The canopy provides dappled shade, allowing shade-loving plants to be grown underneath.

-Once the tree—which is a moderate grower—is well established, it’s quite tough and can tolerate wind, air pollution, salt spray, heat, and drought.
-It has a deep, non-invasive root system so you can plant it near a patio or a driveway.
-However, keep in mind when selecting a location in your landscape that the tree spreads up to 35 feet.
+This tree is best planted in the late spring after the threat of frost is over.
+The tree grows at a moderate rate, is quite tough, and can tolerate wind, air pollution, salt spray, heat, and drought.
+It has a deep, non-invasive root system so that you can plant it near a patio or a driveway.
+However, when selecting a location in your landscape, the tree spreads up to 35 feet.

 |Botanical Name||Koelreuteria bipinnata|